peedy2495/tftp-ubuntu-installation/README.md

 - be aware of struggling with existing DHCP-servers and dnsmasq in the same network.
 This is not a part of this topic: simply search online for this.
 Just run getRequirements.sh to fullify all required structures and files to make a netboot for ubuntu jammy happen.

-Run getRequirements.sh to fullyfy all directories and files in the project folder after initial clone
+Run tftp/getRequirements.sh to fullyfy all directories and files in the project folder after initial clone

 Target directory structure: